fletchjp/MERG-Arduino-Software/EVENTS.md

 There are a lot of developments on the due_cbus branch, including getting my FC++ code working for both DUE and AVR environments.

 I now have a copy of Boost 1.51.0 available as a library.
 I need to post an example of how to use it.
 At the moment all the examples are on the due_cbus branch.
-I need to find a simple example for the master thread.
+There are now some examples on the master thread.

+I now also have a copy of Boost 1.66.0 which has a lot more libraries.
+I have only been able to get this working with an Arduino DUE.

 ## May 2021